The NFL may be known as America’s game, but it is enjoyed worldwide. Keep reading to learn more about the growing popularity of the NFL in Europe.

 The London Monarchs had an average attendance of 10,000 in 1995-97.
 They then changed to be the England Monarchs in 1998 and would play their home games in London, Bristol and Birmingham.

 Also in 1998, the league was renamed to NFL Europe.
-The league was beset with instability, and attendances dropped to an average of 5,944.
+The league was beset with instability, and attendance dropped to an average of 5,944.
 This caused the Monarchs to pull out at the end of the ‘98 season and were replaced by the Berlin Thunder.

 For the 2004 season, the Barcelona Dragons - having struggled with financial issues and receiving very little fan support - were replaced by the Cologne Centurions, another German team.